 tension or is a full-blown migraine, there are some things you should know.

 What causes headaches in pregnancy?

 The exact cause of a headache isn’t always clear.
 In the first trimester, changing

 hormone levels and blood volume may play a role.
 A dull, overall headache can come

-suffer with nausea and vomiting in early pregnancy can become dehydrated.
+who also have nausea and vomiting in early pregnancy can become dehydrated.
 This can

 also bring on a headache.